 We have not entered into employment agreements with any of our executive officers.
-Except for Mr. Logal who is entitled to receive four months of paid salary and continued benefits if he is terminated without cause or he resigns for good reason, none of our Named Executive Officers are entitled to severance or change of control benefits; provided however, that the 2007 Equity Incentive Plan provides for accelerated vesting of all awards under the plan upon a Change in Control.
-Pursuant to the plan, if there is a Change in Control of the Company, the vesting date of each outstanding equity award under the plan shall be accelerated so that each such award shall, immediately prior to the effective date of the Change in Control, become fully vested with respect to the total number of shares of common stock subject to such award.
-Upon the consummation of any Change in Control, all outstanding awards under the 2007 Equity Incentive Plan, shall to the extent not previously exercised, either be assumed by any successor corporation or parent thereof or be replaced with a comparable award with respect to shares of common stock of such successor corporation or parent thereof.
-Under the 2007 Equity Incentive Plan, a "Change in Control" means the occurrence of any of the following events:
+Except for Mr. Logal who is entitled to receive four months of paid salary and continued benefits if he is terminated without cause or he resigns for good reason, none of our Named Executive Officers are entitled to severance or change of control benefits; provided, however, that both the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan provide for accelerated vesting of all awards under the plan upon a Change in Control, as defined below.
+Pursuant to both the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan, if there is a Change in Control of the Company, the vesting date of each outstanding equity award under the plan shall be accelerated so that each such award shall, immediately prior to the effective date of the Change in Control, become fully vested with respect to the total number of shares of common stock subject to such award.
+Upon the consummation of any Change in Control, all outstanding awards under the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan, shall to the extent not previously exercised, either be assumed by any successor corporation or parent thereof or be replaced with a comparable award with respect to shares of common stock of such successor corporation or parent thereof.
+Under the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan, a "Change in Control" means the occurrence of any of the following events: